WesBosch/brunch-toolkit/README.md

         If there are no brunch files it auto-downloads the latest.
         If there are multiple files it will exit quick mode.
         This is only meant to be used with one update file present.

+    --quickbootsplash (-qb)
+        Brunch Exclusive
+        Checks for a previously installed boot animation, and resets the current one.
+        This is useful for when an update returns the animation to the default.

     --quickignore (-qi)
         Brunch Exclusive
         Same as --quick but ignores the current version check, allows users to update into the release they are already on.

+    --shell (-s)
+        Brunch Exclusive
+        Allows the user to install and modify crosh shell tools for brunch.

+    --updatetoolkit (-u)
+        Brunch Exclusive
+        Allows the user to download and install the newest brunch toolkit release.

     --version (-v)
         Displays useful system information including: